broodmare/Remains-Source2/readme.md

-This project is an on-going rewrite of Fallout Equestria: Remains (1.0.2).
+This project is an on-going rewrite of the source code for Fallout Equestria: Remains (1.0.2).

 \#####